murpjack/blog-jm/goals.md

 ## TO-DO

-- [] Handle read times more explicitly
+- [ ] Handle read times more explicitly - eg.

-- [] Handle 'invalid date' formats in Frontmatter'
+- [ ] Handle 'invalid date' formats in Frontmatter'

-- [] Create a blog page -> 'personal' (Once technical is styled and displays correct content)
+- [ ] Create a blog page -> 'personal' (Once technical is styled and displays correct content)
+- [ ] Path to content should be: blog -> { personal | ~~technical~~ } -> :post

-- [] Translate anything which has a corresponding translation.
+- [ ] Translate anything which has a corresponding translation.
+- [ ] Implement translations using generated translations (.po)file with keys

-- [] Handle any 'not translated' content errors.
+- [ ] Handle any 'not translated' content errors.

 ## IN-PROGRESS

+- [ ] Style header

+- [ ] Add page for creating CV
-- [] Add a header
+  - Produce a view, given a (cv.)json format
-- [] Path to content should be: blog -> { personal | technical } -> :post
+  - It should be possible to select a different view

 ## DONE

+- [x] Add a header

 - [x] Parse markdown to valid html